mosaicnetworks/monetd/docs/overview.rst

 accounts, and Contract accounts.
 Externally owned accounts have a balance, and Contract accounts have a balance and storage.
 The EVM State is the state of all accounts which is updated with every transaction.
-The underlying consensus engine ensures that every participant in a MONET network processes the same transactions in the same order, thereby arriving at the same State.
+The underlying consensus engine ensures that every participant in a Monet Toolchain network processes the same transactions in the same order, thereby arriving at the same State.
 The use of Contract accounts with the EVM makes it possible to deploy and use *SmartContracts* which we will explore in another document.